binkley/modern-java-practices/README.md

 _This is an important step_!
 It is closer to your CI builds locally.
 You should strive to keep local as faithful as possible to CI and Production.

+You may decide not to use CI-like tooling for local builds.
+However, consider that use of them raises your confidence that CI will succeed.
+Local CI-like tooling is part of the theme of _shifting left_ for problems.

 See [_Working with CI systems_](https://batect.dev/tools/GitHubActions.html)
 for documentation on using Batect from within a dockerized CI environment.